AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-4/class-14.md

-# Class 14: Pair Programming with a new API
+# Class 14: Pair Programming New API App

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->